willurd/js-lisp/README.md

 The `onload` part is the magic part.
 This is what evaluates the lisp code.
 Alternatively, if you really want to, you can call `lisp.run()` in JavaScript (again, _after_ including lisp.js) which will evaluate all script tags with `type="text/lisp"` that haven't been evaluated yet.
 It's important to note that `lisp.dotag()` and `lisp.run()` both remove each tag they evaluate from the page so those tags won't get evaluated again.

+## Playing around at the REPL

+Follow the steps under the section "How do I view the tests and html documentation?" to start a simple webserver at the root of the project.

+The REPL is located at /examples/repl/, and works just like any other REPL.
+Have fun!

 ## What lisp are you using?

 Currently, it's a very basic lisp that doesn't even run on Cons lists (it runs on JavaScript Arrays behind the scenes).
 The focus so far has been on going through the Common Lisp spec and porting as many applicable constructs as possible, but the language has already strayed from CL in a couple of ways (view the CL port document at /docs/port/, after running rake webserver).